bobbingwide/oik/readme.txt

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 == Changelog ==
+= 4.4.1 =
+* Changed: Set item_link and item_link_description labels,[github bobbingwide oik issues 183]
+* Tested: With WordPress 5.8.1 and WordPress Multi Site
+* Tested: With Gutenberg 11.6.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 4.4.0 =
 * Changed: Improved internationalization and localization of blocks,[github bobbingwide oik issues 177]
 * Added: Transferred oik/content-block from oik-blocks,[github bobbingwide oik issues 180]